-This easy-to-follow Pico travel guide contains all you need to know to explore Pico island in Azores.
-Find out the best places to go and how to budget and plan your itinerary.
+This easy-to-follow Pico Island travel guide contains all you need to know to explore Pico island in Azores.
+Find out places to go and how to budget and plan your itinerary.
 And of course, what and where to eat.
-Let’s get started!

 Each island in the Azores has its own charm and appeal.
-There’s loads to see and explore in these Atlantic islands, you’d need at least a month to go through them all.
+You’ll need at least a month to go through them all.

-Pico, the second-largest in Azores, is nicknamed “grey island” because it’s the most volcanic and basaltic of them all.
+Pico, the second-largest island in Azores, is nicknamed “grey island” because it’s the most volcanic and basalt-y of them all.

 There are basically 2 ways to get to Pico: by sea or by air.

-Atlântico Line ferries have several daily connections to other islands of Azores archipelago, particularly the “neighbour” islands of Faial and São Jorge.
-Schedules change throughout the year and boats are more frequent during summer months.
+Atlântico Line ferries have several daily connections to other islands of Azores archipelago, particularly the “neighbor” islands of Faial and São Jorge.
+Schedules are (much) more frequent during summer months.

 The other option is to fly.
 For now the only airlines flying to Pico are SATA/Azores Airlines and TAP Portugal.
-Flight prices can be high in peak season.
+Flight prices can be high in the summer season (June-September).

-Weather-wise, the Azores are known for their ever-changing weather.
-As a local I know we can have the four seasons in just one day and even more in an island with a dramatic mountain landscape like Pico.
+Firstly, the Azores are known for their ever-changing weather.
+As a local, I know we can experience the four seasons in just one day.
+That’s even more likely in an island with a dramatic mountain landscape like Pico.
 For the entire duration of your trip, you may get lucky with 100% sunny days, heavy rainfall days, or anything in between.

-Choosing the best time to visit the Azores is much more than just looking at the good weather.
+Secondly: choosing the best time to visit the Azores is much more than just looking at the good weather.
 Eventually it all comes down on your interests and the activities you want to try.
 Whale-watching is big in Pico so you might want to look at the March-May period, where the most whale species can be spotted along the coast.

 Itinerary to explore Pico island

-Based on my experience, I put together below a suggested itinerary to explore Pico island.
-I’ve created a list of sights up until 3 full days.
+Based on my experience, I put together below a suggested itinerary to explore Pico island, with a list of sights up until 3 full days.

 This is in order of importance.
 For instance, if you only have 2 days available in the island, my suggestion is that you do the things on first 2 rows.